Who We Are

 The AVP Board of Directors is made up of a diverse array of people from various backgrounds who are invested in the work and position of our non-profit.
 Below is an up-to-date look at the people behind the organization.

 Deputy Director of The Partnership Transportation Management Association of Montgomery County, a smart-growth planning group that promotes transit-oriented development and other pro-pedestrian initiatives.
 A Camden, NJ native, he earned his Master’s degree in Human Services Administration from Chestnut Hill College and a Bachelor’s degree in Public Relations from Rowan University.

-Rachel Kraushaar is currently the Assistant Director of Annual Giving and Special Events at Harcum College.
+Rachel Shearon is currently the Associate Director of Parent Outreach and Development at the University of Pennsylvania.
 She holds and BS in Journalism: Strategic Communications and a BA in Psychology from the University of Kansas.
+She is currently pursuing a Masters Degree in Nonprofit Leadership in the School of Social Policy and Practice at the University of Pennsylvania.
 In her free time, Rachel enjoys backpacking, hiking, reading and traveling.

 Deborah Spungen- Founding Director

 Deborah Spungen, BA, University of Pennsylvania; MSW and Master of Law and Social Policy, Bryn Mawr School of Social Work and Social Policy.
 Founder, Families of Murder Victims (FMV) and Anti-Violence Partnership of Philadelphia (AVP).
 Nationally recognized author, teacher, and trainer.
 Has appeared in print articles and television programs focusing on crime victims, especially co-victims of homicide.